 The benefits of memorizing Scripture are lost to those merely seeking head-knowledge of Bible trivia or theological truth rather than a devotion to the Lord and desire to grow more like Christ.

-Grow in your fruitfulness for Christ in the free practical leadership training program called Open the Bible for Leaders.
+Grow in your fruitfulness for Christ in the free practical training program called Open the Bible Courses.
 Enroll for free in Pastor Colin’s course Watch Your Life.